valera-rozuvan/nintoku/site/_posts/2015-07-24-1st-test-executable-javascript-in-a-post.markdown

 I will introduce a mark-up element in my posts.
 It will contain a certain **class** and a `data-*` attribute.
 The **class** will tell my executable JavaScript engine that it should act up, and the `data-*` attribute will tell it how to act up.
-I.e. I will be specifying the necessary JavaScript file to load an execute via the the `data-*` attribute.
+I.e. - I will be specifying the necessary JavaScript file to load and execute via the `data-*` attribute.

 So, here we go: